getsnoopy/BiTGApps/README.md

 * Our own OTA survival script
 * Install BiTGApps package directly from booted system
 * Install BiTGApps package systemlessly as magisk module
+* Uninstall Addons and its AOSP counter part added back in system
 * You can uninstall BiTGApps without doing clean installation

 ## Packages